 The Risk Management Committee will have primary responsibility to the Board for having adequate structures in place to regularly assess, monitor and review the risk of Bribery and Corruption across its global operations.
+Antibribery and corruption risk is considered as part of the risk management framework and as required as relevant circumstances change, such as entering new markets, changes to Ramsay's activities, a Bribery or Corruption incident or changes to the governmental or regulatory environment.

 The Risk Management Committee is responsible for reporting to the Ramsay Board on the matters covered by this policy.
+Any material breaches of this policy must be reported to the Risk Management Committee, and in turn to the Board.